 I was never convinced by that other Alpacka innovation: the airtight Cargo Zip which allowed you to store gear directly inside the hull tubes while improving stability and visibility and reducing windage.
 A packraft only has one chamber and if that critical zip plays up – as zips do – your boat is compromised.

 Anfibio’s Tube Bag system is more like a huge IPX7 zip pocket in each side tube and separate from the hull chamber.
-You pack them, then zip them up leaving a small gap so air can escape.
+You pack them, then zip up leaving a small gap so excess air can escape.
 Inflate the boat in the usual way; as you do this air is squeezed out of the pockets and all the contents gets pressure-sealed in place; no need for internal straps.
-You then do the tube zip right up and off you go (currently the zips are quite stiff).
-Warnings remind you not to open the zips when inflated; do so and the contents will be expelled by the hull pressure., your boat will sag and it’ll be a struggle to put it all back in.
+You then do the tube zip right up and off you go (the zips are still quite stiff).
+Warnings remind you not to open the zips when inflated; do so and the contents will be expelled by the hull pressure, your boat will sag and it’ll be a struggle to put it all back in without going ashore.
 But that’s no different to not being able to access a Cargo Zip-type set up.
-Whatever you need during the day, put it in your lap or in a Deck Pack (left).

 The zip is airtight but, because it seals the PU-coated pockets, not the hull, the zips’ seal is less critical.
 Despite limits in solo portaging when full of gear. and the need to reinflate after accessing the pockets each night, Anfibio’s Tube Bags are cleverer than I thought and when full, effectively add two big chambers to the boat.
+Whatever you need during the day, put it in your lap or in a DeckPack (left).

-I had a couple of zip decked Alpackas years ago but never really used it.
-It felt flimsy and I feared it would tear easily.
-The zip on my Nomad with two parallel zips and a coaming hatch, was a better design.
-But I’ve changed my mind and am now pleased the 2K has a deck.
+I had a couple of zip decked Alpackas years ago but never really used them.
+They felt flimsy and I feared they would tear easily.
+The zip on my Nomad with two parallel zips and a coaming hatch, was a better design but I’ve changed my mind and am now very pleased the 2K has a deck.